panamilit/panamilit/README.md

 - 👋 I'm Max, also known as panamilit.
-- 👩‍🎓 I’m currently studiyng Data Science at AUT(Auckland University of Technology).
+- 👩‍🎓 I’m currently studiyng Data Science and Finance at AUT(Auckland University of Technology).
 - 📫 How to reach me: makarov.maksim038@gmail.com
 - 😄 Pronouns: he/him
 - 🌆 Location: Auckland, New Zealand